fire-archive/DesignConcepts/chapters/level_04.md

 Paper prototypes do have some limitations that you should be aware of:

--   They cannot always handle "twitch" (dexterity or timing based) mechanics… although be aware that there are many dexterity-based non-digital games.
+-   They cannot always handle "twitch" (dexterity or timing based) mechanics... although be aware that there are many dexterity-based non-digital games.
 Consider the similarities and differences between the [*Street Fighter*](http://en.wikipedia.org/wiki/Street_Fighter_2) series of video games, and James Ernest's real-time card battle game [*Brawl*](http://en.wikipedia.org/wiki/Brawl_(game)).
-Some things carry over well… others, not so much.
+Some things carry over well... others, not so much.

 -   Information that is hidden to both players but that still requires bookkeeping, such as the "Fog of War" mechanics prevalent in Real-Time Strategy video games.
 Again, note that this can sometimes be worked around — the classic children's game *Battleship* has "fog-of-war-like" mechanics, and the board game *Clue* has information hidden from all players.